aws-samples/awsome-distributed-training/3.test_cases/10.FSDP/README.md

 # Get Started Training Llama 2 and Mixtral with PyTorch FSDP in 5 Minutes

 These scripts provide an easy way to get started with multinode [FSDP](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) training on Slurm.
 It is designed to be as simple as possible, requires no data preparation, and uses a simple Conda environment.
+If you would like to run FSDP on EKS, please refer to [README-EKS.md](README-EKS.md).

 ## 0. Prerequisites